David Kravets of Wired has a good (in an

 correct its mistake, finally winning just last week.
 Reason has

-covered this case
+covered this case, including the

-vindictive inclusion of U.S. citizen Raihan Mustafa Kamal
+vindictive inclusion of U.S. citizen Raihan Mustafa Kamal,

 Rahinah Ibrahim’s daughter, on the no-fly list to prevent her from